Robert M. Pirsig: Personal life

+Death

 Pirsig died aged 88, at his home in South Berwick, Maine, on April 24, 2017, after a period of failing health.

 Legacy and recognition

 Pirsig received a Guggenheim Fellowship in 1974 for General Nonfiction, which later allowed him to complete his second book.
 The University of Minnesota conferred an Outstanding Achievement Award in 1975.
 He won an award for literature from the American Academy and Institute of Arts and Letters in 1979.

 On December 15, 2012, Montana State University bestowed upon Pirsig an honorary doctorate in philosophy during the university's fall commencement.
 Pirsig was also honored in a commencement speech by MSU Regent Professor Michael Sexson.
 Pirsig had been an instructor in writing at what was then Montana State College from 1958 to 1960.

 Pirsig did not travel to Bozeman in December 2012 to accept the accolade, allegedly due to frailty of health.
 However, in Zen and the Art of Motorcycle Maintenance, Pirsig writes about his time at Montana State College as a less than pleasurable experience, and that this limited his ability to teach writing effectively and to develop his own philosophy and writing.